Find out how data gets corrupted and how it can be recovered

 There are various causes of data or file corruption and in many cases; files can become corrupted when storage devices get old.
 Several studies about the lifespan of traditional hard disks show that the failure rates in the last two years of the disk increases to its peak.
 The result of these ‘normal’ wear-out related failures can be that during operation (or even when the disk is not in use) the data stored is changed from its original form.
 Files then get corrupted and cannot be used anymore.
 If this happens to pictures, the result can often look like the image above!

-Another likely reason for corruption can be a sudden loss of power.
+Another likely reason for corruption can be a power surge or a sudden loss of power.
 When files are being saved onto the hard disk drive and an unexpected power outage takes place, only parts of a file may be transferred correctly, leaving the entire file corrupt.

 This also happens to SSDs; when the controller in an SSD stops working or is not communicating with the storage chips correctly, the result is the same as if the power went down and any files being transferred can become corrupted.
 Even if the corruption is not that serious and the file can still be opened, this doesn’t mean that all of the content is still correct.
 For example, one possible and dangerous result is when an Excel sheet or a database is missing important figures and in the end the whole calculation turns out to be false.